By Chad DelMain

-AdWords is great, don’t get us wrong.
+Don’t get us wrong – AdWords is great.
 The ability to bid on the exact keywords your customers are interested in, and only pay when an ad is clicked?
 Revolutionary.
 Rewarding businesses for creating great ads by allowing them to bid less and remain in the same position?
 Genius.

 But, in one key way, Google AdWords sets you up to fail.
 That might sound harsh, but it’s true.

 We’ve found a simple setting in your AdWords account that can make your ads more effective and save you money.